aws-samples/aws-security-services-with-terraform/aws-security-hub-boostrap-and-operationalization/README.md

 These Config files are written to v0.11.14, as was supported by the original WAF Terraform CI/CD blog, these will not work for v0.12.x without modifications

 #### Error creating <resource>: ValidationException:
-Terraform has been observed throwing validation errors when creating resources, if you are running in CI/CD release the change again to deploy the missing state.
+Terraform has been observed throwing validation errors when creating a large amount of resources (this solution is over 100 resources), if you are running in CI/CD release the change again to deploy the missing state.
 If you are running from your local computer call `terraform apply` again.

 #### aws_inspector_assessment_template.Inspector_Assessment_Template: NoSuchEntityException
 Ensure you are using the Assessment Template variable that matches the region you are deploying to.
 Currently, only us-east-1, us-west-1, ap-southeast-2 and eu-west-2 are supported.
 Other regions will need to be added manually or an Issue / PR should be opened.